Nevada vs. Air Force NCAA Football Odds, Plays and Insights | November 19, 2021

 - Nevada's games this year have hit the over on six of 10 set point totals (60%).

-- Nevada is 7-2 against the spread and 7-2 overall in games when it puts up more than 17.6 points.
+- Nevada is 7-2 against the spread and 7-2 overall this season when the team records more than 17.6 points.

-- The Wolf Pack have eight giveaways this season, while the Falcons have 13 takeaways .
+- The Wolf Pack have turned the ball over eight times this season, five fewer than the Falcons have forced (13).

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.